duckdb/duckdb-web/docs/sql/statements/create_macro.md

 -- TABLE MACROS
 -- create a table macro without parameters
-CREATE MACRO static_table() AS TABLE SELECT 'Hello' as column1, 'World' as column2;
+CREATE MACRO static_table() AS TABLE SELECT 'Hello' AS column1, 'World' AS column2;
--- create a table macro with parameters (that can be of any type) CREATE MACRO dynamic_table(col1_value,col2_value) AS TABLE SELECT col1_value as column1, col2_value as column2;
+-- create a table macro with parameters (that can be of any type) CREATE MACRO dynamic_table(col1_value,col2_value) AS TABLE SELECT col1_value AS column1, col2_value AS column2;
 -- create a table macro that returns multiple rows.
 -- It will be replaced if it already exists, and it is temporary (will be automatically deleted when the connection ends) CREATE OR REPLACE TEMP MACRO dynamic_table(col1_value,col2_value) AS TABLE
-    SELECT col1_value as column1, col2_value as column2
+    SELECT col1_value AS column1, col2_value AS column2
     UNION ALL
-    SELECT 'Hello' as col1_value, 456 as col2_value;
+    SELECT 'Hello' AS col1_value, 456 AS col2_value;
 ```

 ### Syntax